mbn312/parspice/README.md

 <a id="workertypes"></a>
 #### Worker Types and IO Combinations

-Choose what IO you need for your worker.
+Choose what IO you need for your job.
 For performance, less IO is usually better if you can get away with it.
 Any data type can be sent as input or output, but default networking behavior is only provided for basic types and arrays of basic types. (see next section for details.)